“An ounce of prevention is worth a pound of cure.” Quoting Benjamin Franklin, it is truly better to prevent diseases than to cure them.

 Summing up, manual pool vacuuming is an essential part of pool cleaning.
 It removes the build-up of dirt, algae, and debris in the pool.

-Although there are automatic alternatives, nothing beats a good scrub to your pool walls and floors.
-So manual pool cleaning must still be done.
+Although there are automatic alternatives, nothing beats a good scrub.
+So manual pool cleaning must still be done at least a couple of times a year.

 It can be physically tiring so if you have health problems, it might be better to contact pool professionals to help clean your pool.